What is Professional Negligence?

 You’re in deep

 Yes, you are.
 It is normal for the general contractor to hire sub-contractors.
 There are many companies who have experienced workers to do the work better than you.
 However, it is the duty of general contractor to oversee and monitor the activities of sub-contractors.

 In this example, the general contractor’s negligence has resulted in the client incurring a heavy financial losses.
 In such circumstances there would be very strong case of professional negligence against the general contractor.
 The owners can (and will) pursue a claim of damages against them.

 Fraud may suspected on the grounds that the contractor deliberately misrepresented the quality of work.
 It must be proved that the contractor had no intention of carrying out the design and specifications as agreed.
 Professional negligence is based on proving the contractor represented something as true, but had not factual information to believe the representation to be true.

 If you find yourself in similar situation, having sustained financial losses, you may be legally entitled to initiate a negligence claim to recover the damages suffered.
 However, there are expert law firms that can help you to sort out whether you have a real claim of negligence

 Professional negligence is a diverse and bit difficult term to define because it incorporate a diverse range of fields of expertise and a number of different and unique situations.
 Many factors are taken into the context while determining whether the general contractor is guilty of professional negligence.

-As a general contactor you need to protect yourself from professional negligence with contractors liability insurance.
-To get a same day insurance qoute click here.
+Every general contractor needs to protect their business from professional negligence with contractors liability insurance.
+To get a same day insurance quote click here.